tortuga0x0000/wagmi/README.md

-# Telegram history counter
+# Telegram crypto group assistant
-A bot which list any ticket found in a channel to a Google Sheet file.
+Telegram bot which enhance your group research about a coin with AI.

 ## Development

-`npm run dev`

 ### Create a local mongo database